TurunenP/AirBnB_clone/web-static/README.md

 ## Author

-* This project was developed by:
+ This project was developed by:
 * **Purity Turunen** - [TurunenP]( https://github.com/TurunenP)

+# LISENCE
+This project is licensed under the MIT License.